-- The investment objective of the fund is to deliver the net total return performance of the MSCI USA Index.
-The stock exchange price may differ from the net asset value. - The fund replicates synthetically the index performance by investing in a swap. - The swap counterparty transfers collateral to the fund in the form of G10 government bonds, supranational bonds and cash. - The fund is passively managed.
+- The investment objective of the fund is to deliver the net total return performance of the MSCI China A Index less costs. - The Fund replicates synthetically the index performance by investing in a swap. - The swap counterparty transfers collateral to the ETF in the form of G10 government bonds, supranational bonds and cash. - The fund is passively managed.